hacks-guide/Guide_Wii/docs/nand-backup.md

     ![](/images/nanddumper@ios/dump-in-progress.png)

 1. Once the NAND backup has concluded, press any button to exit nanddumper@ios.
-Your NAND backup and console keys will be output to your USB drive in directory `/wii/backups/`.
+Your NAND backup and console keys will be output to your USB drive or SD card in the directory `/wii/backups/`.

     ![](/images/nanddumper@ios/dump-complete.png)